Bendigo Volunteer Resource Centre provides volunteer support services across the Greater Bendigo region.

 Update on COVID-19

-We would like to assure the community that we are still operating via telephone, email and online inquiries for anyone who wishes to connect with us.
+BVRC wish to assure the community that we are still operating via telephone, email, and online inquiries for anyone who wishes to connect with us.

 The BVRC has developed a safe volunteering fact sheet to assist volunteers and organisations throughout COVID-19 and is available to download here.

 - Support each other and maintain contact with the community through any way possible including phone tress and social media,